Help us combat federal budget cuts!

 Amanda started at the Fort Bragg Food Bank in 2009 as Client/Volunteer Coordinator.
 After working closely as the Director’s Assistant she became Executive Director in February 2019.
 Growing up locally in Fort Bragg gives her a great understanding of the community and the need.
 With several years of customer service and a passion for helping people she is right at home in her position.

-Development Director
+Deputy Director

 With extensive experience in non-profit, fundraising, and event management, Mary is excited to help the Mendo Food Network in our mission to provide healthy, fresh food to anyone in need in Mendocino County.
 Mary is passionate about helping others, and is committed to encouraging community, empathy, and equity in every aspect of her work.